 The electrical response of rebar embedded in the concrete can be determined from the surface of the concrete using the four-probe Wenner array configuration.
 As shown in the following figure, we can determine the response by applying a constant AC current between the outer probes and the measurement of voltage between the inner probes.

 By sweeping the frequency of the AC current from low frequency to high frequency, the voltage response of the system changes.
 The variation of the voltage response of the corroding rebar is different from that of the non-corroding rebar.
-As shown in the figure below, the measured voltage when the rebar is not corroded increases in the low-frequency zone of the spectrum, but it is almost invariable for the corroded rebar.
+As shown below, the measured voltage when the rebar is not corroded increases in the low-frequency zone of the spectrum.
+However, it is almost invariable for the corroded rebar.
 This basic concept can be applied for the detection of the corroding areas of the reinforced concrete structures from the surface without the need to have an electrical connection to the rebar inside the concrete, unlike other existing non-destructive rebar corrosion measurement devices.

-Although the low-frequency impedance response of reinforced concrete can be correlated to the corrosion state of rebar in concrete, its direct measurement is very time-consuming and vulnerable to noise interruption; hence, it is not practical to use it in the field to measure the corrosion rate of rebar inside the concrete.
+Although the low-frequency impedance response of reinforced concrete can be correlated to the corrosion state of rebar in concrete, its direct measurement is very time-consuming and vulnerable to noise interruption.
+Hence, it is not practical to use it to measure the corrosion rate of rebar inside the concrete.

 A Practical Approach to Rebar Corrosion Detection

-In the CEPRA technology developed by Giatec, the low-frequency behaviour of the reinforced concrete system is determined by applying a narrow current pulse or a step voltage/current for a short period of time (in a couple of seconds) and simultaneously recording the voltage of the system with a high sampling rate.
-Using the recorded voltage and the applied current the low-frequency impedance response of rebar in concrete can be extracted, which can be used to determine the state of corrosion in reinforced concrete structures.
-This patented technology is called Connection-less Electrical Pulse Response Analysis (CEPRA).
+In the patented Connection-less Electrical Pulse Response Analysis (CEPRA) technology developed by Giatec, the low-frequency behaviour of the reinforced concrete system is determined by applying a narrow current pulse or a step voltage/current for a short period of time (in a couple of seconds) and simultaneously recording the voltage of the system with a high sampling rate.
+Using the recorded voltage and the applied current, the low-frequency impedance response of rebar in concrete can be extracted.
+This can be used to determine the state of corrosion in reinforced concrete structures.

 The CEPRA technology is implemented in a portable wireless device called Giatec iCOR®.
 This novel NDT tool employs a complex electrical circuit model for predicting different properties of concrete materials and steel reinforcement.
 This electrical circuit is schematically illustrated as shown below.
 An advanced mathematical algorithm is implemented in the core software of the device.
 This software processor is responsible for the analysis of certain characteristics of reinforced concrete structures such as the polarization resistance of embedded reinforcement and the ‘real’ electrical resistivity of concrete.